-The devices include two internal oscillators, a low speed oscillator and high speed oscillator.
-Both can be chosen as the clock source for the main system clock however the slow speed oscillator is also used as a clock source for other functions such as the Watchdog Timer, Time Base and Timer Modules.
-Both oscillators require no external components for their implementation.
-All oscillator options are selected using registers.
-The high speed oscillator provides higher performance but carries with it the disadvantage of higher power requirements, while the opposite is of course true for the low speed oscillator.
-With the capability of dynamically switching between fast and slow system clock, the device has the flexibility to optimise the performance/power ratio, a feature especially important in power sensitive portable applications.
+In addition to being the source of the main system clock the slow speed oscillators also provide clock sources for the Watchdog Timer and Time Base.
+External oscillators requiring some external components as well as fully integrated internal oscillators, requiring no external components, are provided to form a wide range of both fast and slow system oscillators.
+All oscillator options are selected through registers.
+The higher frequency oscillators provide higher performance but carry with it the disadvantage of higher power requirements, while the opposite is of course true for the lower frequency oscillators.
+With the capability of dynamically switching between fast and slow system clock, the device has the flexibility to optimize the performance/power ratio, a feature especially important in power sensitive portable applications.

-Туре Name Freq.
+Device Туре Name Freq.
+Pins

-Internal High Speed HIRC 8, 12 or 16MHz
+All Internal High Speed HIRC 8,12 or 16MHz -

-Internal Low Speed LIRC 32kHz
+All Internal Low Speed LIRC 32kHz -

+BS85C20-5 External Low Speed LXT 32.768kHz OSC1/OSC2